 Total credits: 72

 The 72 hours of required doctoral-level credits typically consist of 48 credits of regular coursework and 24 credits of dissertation research.
-The following degree plan is based on a student who receives a 24 credit reduction.
-Students who receive more or less than a 24 credit reduction should consult with their advisor.
+The following degree plan is based on a student who receives 24 transfer credits from a prior conferred Master's.
+Students who receive more or less than a 24 credits of transfer coursework should consult with their advisor.

 Doctoral Coursework